LarsNorlander/dev-diary/README.md

 ### 5:43 PM

-So today, I finished [Introduction to the Applied Visual Design Challenges](https://learn.freecodecamp.org/responsive-web-design/applied-visual-design).
+So today, I finished the [Introduction to the Applied Visual Design Challenges](https://learn.freecodecamp.org/responsive-web-design/applied-visual-design).
 I was amazed at how you could do graphics with CSS.
 But at the same time, I honestly found myself scratching my head with the bezier curves stuff.
 I wish I could understand it better later down the line since it seems interesting.

+### 6:34 PM

+After my first sprint, I went on ahead to do the [Introduction to the Applied Accessibility Challenges](https://learn.freecodecamp.org/responsive-web-design/applied-accessibility).
+I'm surprised at how much meaning there was to several tags like `main`, `article`, `section`, `div`, and several others.
+Before this, I just thought they all served the same purpose and that they were just some decorative tags.
+Turns out, it was for accessibility!
+This wasn't taught to me at school and I could start to see clearly now how self trained individuals could be come really good as long as they have the right learning materials.